DIY Fundraising Ideas & Materials

 - Chain restaurant proceeds - approach your local chain restaurants to see if they will donate a percentage of profits from a day's sales to PPMD.
 Chains that do this include Chipotle, Panera Bread and more.

 - Spaghetti/hamburger lunch

 - 'Best of' competition - At a festival, see if you can have an area to have a 'best of' competition.
-Get the restaurants in your town to provide a supply of their best ___________ (the one I have seen before is salsa).
+Get the restaurants in your town to provide a supply of their best ___________ (such as salsa, chili, burgers, etc).
 Each entry should have their own space in a row with all other entries with a wine carafe or jug of some sort in front of their food item.
 Guests walk down the row sampling the food item and put a $1 in the carafe of the ones they like the most.
 At the end of the day, all the money is donated to PPMD, but the restaurant that collected the most money wins the "best of" competition.
 An award can be presented and/or a news article about them could be submitted to your local paper.

-- KOHL's department store -They will allow 5 of their employees to come to the event to assist AND donate $500.00
+- KOHL's department store -They will allow 5 of their employees to come to an event to assist AND donate $500.00

 - Walmart - Will donate funds to approved organizations, but you must approach them early as their monthly allotments are used quickly.

 - Amazon Smile (smile.amazon.com): When you shop on AmazonSmile, the AmazonSmile Foundation will donate 0.5% of the purchase price of eligible products to the charitable organization of your choice.